toji/gl-matrix/README.md

     mat4.translate(modelView, [0, 0, -10]); // Translate back 10 units
     mat4.rotate(modelView, Math.PI/2, [0, 1, 0]); // Rotate 90 degrees around the Y axis
     mat4.scale(modelView, [2, 2, 2]); // Scale by 200%

+Matricies created with glMatrix don't need to undergo any transformation to be used with WebGL.
+They can be passed directly

+    gl.uniformMatrix4fv(modelViewUniform, false, modelView);

 Updating a destination matrix